aws-samples/aws-modern-application-workshop/module-2/README.md

 New-CFNStack -StackName MythicalMysfitsCoreStack -Capability CAPABILITY_NAMED_IAM -TemplateBody $(Get-Content $([io.path]::combine($(Get-Location), "module-2", "cfn", "core.yml")) | Out-String)
 ```

+If the script doesn't work make sure your terminal is still in aws-modern-application-workshop folder.

 You can check on the status of your stack creation either via the AWS Console or by running the command using either the AWS CLI or the PowerShell command:

 ```